 Water resources management in urbanized areas poses unique challenges.
 Traditional development practices tend to cause a sharp increase in the total volume, peak flow rate and frequency of rainwater reaching rivers and lakes.
-In addition, channels experience more bankful flood events each year and are exposed to critical erosive velocities for longer intervals.
+This leads to rivers experiencing more bankfull flood events each year while also exposing them to powerful erosive velocities of storm water for longer periods of time.
 The implementation of cost-effective retrofits of traditional storm water management techniques is a priority for urbanized communities.

 In Michigan, approximately 350 communities and institutions are currently working to develop storm water management programs in order to comply with the Phase II requirements of the federal Clean Water Act.
 In the Greater Lansing area, 18 communities in three major urbanized watersheds are seeking a sustainable approach to storm water management.
 The current fiscal climate faced by municipalities dictates that they look for new and creative ways to manage their urban water resources.
 The communities are incorporating sustainable planning principles in the urbanized areas to protect water quality.

 Located in the central portion of Michigan’s Lower Peninsula, the urbanized watersheds include the Middle Grand River, the Middle Looking Glass River, and the Lower Red Cedar River watersheds.
 The major urbanization zones within these watersheds include the Cities of Lansing, East Lansing, Mason, Dewitt, and Williamston; Meridian, Delhi, Delta, Dewitt and Lansing Townships; and Michigan State University (MSU).
 A significant portion of these watersheds was originally forested or swamp/wetland.
 Several major thoroughfares transect the watersheds, including Interstate 96, Interstate 496, Interstate I-69 and US-127.